 Peter McRae, B.S. in finance and J.D., is Senior Vice President, Corporate Affairs of Americas Gold and Silver Corporation (TSX; NYSE-American).
 He has led the execution of this company's corporate development and financing efforts.
-Mr. McRae is also director of Guerrero Ventures Inc. (TSXV).
 Previously, Mr. McRae was an attorney at Weil, Gotshal & Manges LLP, based in New York, in the firm's corporate department representing some of the largest organizations and private equity firms in the world.
 Peter is a member of the New York and Ontario Bars and holds a certificate in Mining Law.